adamsburge/Markscheme/README.md

 ## Features Users with Profiles

 <details>
-<summary>Add Item to Bag</summary>
+<summary>Add Item to Bag and Checkout</summary>
 As this site sells digital files, it is important for customers to have an account.
 Having an account allows the user to access the any purchased digital products.
-If the site visitor does not have an account or is not logged in, they will be unable to add a product to their bag and will be prompted to create an account.
+If the site visitor does not have an account or is not logged in, they will be unable to add a product to their bag (and consequently to checkout) and will be prompted to create an account.
 </details>

 <details>